 January is the month designated as “Crime Stoppers Month” – the month each program takes to publically highlight their successes and thank their sponsors and supporters.
 It’s an opportunity to acknowledge the tremendous support of the community, RCMP and media in helping Crime Stoppers achieve the success that we have.
-This year, Central Okanagan Crime Stoppers hosted a luncheon on January 24th to thank our partners - the media, the government, sponsors and the RCMP.
-Inspector Dwayne McDonald spoke on the Bacon homocide and the ripple effect of gang conflict in British Columbia.
+This year, Central Okanagan Crime Stoppers is hosting a luncheon on January 22nd to thank our partners - the media, the government, sponsors and the RCMP.

 Central Okanagan Crime Stoppers is excited to be using the social media outlets (Facebook, YouTube, and Twitter) to promote our program.
 We feel we can get our message out more effectively using these media methods to highlight newsworthy articles such as missing persons, crimes of the week and wanted suspects.
 Check out our Facebook Page...become our friend!
 Follow us on Twitter at Kelowna Crimes.
 Watch some of our YouTube videos and click on our link to submit a tip.

 Does Crime Stoppers work?
 Quite simply...YES!
 Since the inception of Central Okanagan Crime Stoppers in 1987 we are responsible for taking over $83 million worth of illegal drugs off the streets, recovering $3.6 million in stolen property and seizing countless illegal weapons.
 Impressive!
 We have received 21,055 tips from the public resulting in over 2500 arrests.
 The amazing thing is....many of the tipsters are not interested in collecting their reward; they are calling in because of their concern for the community and their own safety without the fear of facing the suspects on the streets or in court.